henrytse2468/DailyHelper/README.md

 # Daily Helper

-Daily Helper is a versatile Flutter application designed to assist users in managing their daily activities and making price comparisons between different units.
+Daily Helper is a versatile Flutter application designed to assist users in managing their daily activities and making price comparisons between different units which built on flutter framework.

 ## Features